Yakrware/sum_times/README.md

 ##Customization

-Currently SumTimes is set with TALHO's values defaulted.
+Currently SumTimes is set with values defaulted.
 To set your own values, before these are optioned off to .yml (feature coming soon), fork this repository, customize with your own values.
 Once forked you can use capistrano to deploy your project by modifying config/deploy/production.rb.examle

 ##Usage